-Enter a goal savings amount, annual interest rate, compounding frequency, and number of periods.
+Enter a goal savings amount, annual interest rate, compounding frequency, and a number of periods.
 The calculator will evaluate and display the required monthly payment to reach the savings goal.

 Sinking Fund Formula